TiiKoh/tiikoh.github.io/cmdline_course.md

 ---

 The course was mainly intended as a gentle introduction to command-line tools for linguists.
-It was organised as an online course, with weekly assignments and a final project.
+It was organised as an online course, with weekly assignments and a bigger final project.
-The course aimed to cover the fundamentals of Unix-like command-line environments, and especially those that are relevant to linguists.
+The aim of the course was to cover the fundamentals of Unix-like command-line environments, and especially those that are relevant to linguists.

 According to the [course page](https://courses.helsinki.fi/en/kik-lg218/126710126), after completing the course, students should be able to: